Services - eLearning Development

 Graphic designers and developers convert storyboards into interactive content.
 The level and complexity of interaction and animation of the eLearning courseware, is determined by a couple of factors.
 These factors can include: the type and purpose of the programme, the target audience, devices available to the target audience, bandwidth limitations and budget.
-The variety of devices that the content may be deployed on, will also dictate the type of technology to use, such as the decision to use Flash, HTML5 etc.
+The variety of devices that the content may be deployed on will also dictate the type of technology to use.

 If the content is required in multiple languages, an English version of the programme is provided to translators for translation.

-- Programme activities match the learner level, are interesting, aid learning and promote the achievement of the programme outcomes and, stretch learner ability enough to keep them motivated.
+- Suitability of learning activities to the end-user (activities are interesting, promote learning and achievement of learning outcomes and, stretches end-user ability enough to keep them motivated).

 - The technical limitations, pertaining to the learning platform and target devices.